distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 **Binary executable** - a single file that can be distributed and executed as a complete program (for example, .exe on Windows).

 **REST API** - a style for web (HTTP) API's, important aspects include a client-server architecture and stateless requests (server treats each request as if the request had everything that was needed to serve it).

-**GCP (Google Cloud Platform)** - cloud services provided by Google, including ability to rent a virtual machine with an external IP [https://cloud.google.com/free/].

 **React.js** - JavaScript front-end web development library, declarative and stateful [https://reactjs.org/].